lifewithcoffee/concise-notes/README.md

   * src/wordCountView.ts
   * src/MarkdownOutlineProvider.ts

+- Open in vscode and press F5 to run

 ## Extension Settings

 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.